thingsboard/thingsboard.github.io/docs/user-guide/ui/devices.md

         title: 'Clicking the device row to open its details, then click the "pencil" icon in the upper right corner of the dialog;'
     1:
         image: /images/user-guide/ui/devices/ce/device-details-2-ce.png
         title: 'If necessary, change the device name and its profile.
-Also, you can input label and description, or check the Is gateway box.
+Also, you can input label and description, or check the "Is gateway" box.
 After editing, click the orange check mark to save all applied changes.'

 device-delete-1:
     0:
         image: /images/user-guide/ui/devices/ce/device-delete-1-ce.png
-        title: 'Click on the “trash” icon can opposite the device&#39;s name you want to delete.'
+        title: 'Click on the “trash can” icon can opposite the device&#39;s name you want to delete.'
     1:
         image: /images/user-guide/ui/devices/ce/device-delete-2-ce.png
         title: 'Confirm deleting the device in the dialog box.'